AlbertEinsteinSr44/The-Ultimate-Device/index.md

 ![Headstone Image](logo.svg)

+# First Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your first milestone, describe what your project is and how you plan to build it.
+You can include:
+- The project is a wireless and serial connection and creates a branch of communication between computers and other advanced components and utilizes very strong potential energy.
+So we have two parts here.
+The transmitter and the reciever.
+To start, the transmitter which is going to send the data of our hands to the reciever is all powered with a 9v battery.
+What takes that power is all the other components in the transmitter which are the MPU6050 motor servo sensor, an arduino micro 5v, and lastly HC-05 bluetooth module.
+Housing a microcontroller, which is basically a mini computer equipped with RAm, a micro-processor, and a bunch of other computer components, the MPU6050 is able to communicate with the arduino 5v using the i2c protocol.
+Which is a serial communication bus.
+If you still don't know what it is, check in the bill of materials to learn more.
+It is connected to the Arduino via the 2 and 3 pins on the Arduino micro from the SDA and SCL pins on the accelerometer.
+After that, the bluetooth module has been used to create wireless serial communication between transmitter and reciever.
+We have a HC-05 in both transmitter and reciever and we must pair them.
+To do this, we set one as master and one as slave; once done, either module, slave or master, can be in either part, transmitter or reciever.
+That is it for the transmitter, now we have the reciever.
+The reciever has a total of 4 components and is powered by 6 double A batteries, which outputs a total of 9V.
+The battery powers the Arduino Uno R3, the L298 motor driver, and the other HC-05 bluetooth module.
+First, the L298 motor driver supplies a surplus of voltage to the 4 dc motors that are connected to the L298 H-bridge connection which is able to turn 2 motors clockwise or counter-clockwise.
+The left motors are connected to the out 1 and 2 pins.
+While the right motors are connected via the out 3 and 4 pins.
+To get power, the voltage goes into the Vin pin of the L298, while the ground goes into the ground pin.
+L298 has 6 input pins which 3 of them controllingthe left side motors and the other 3 for the right side motors.
+Pins 5, 6, 7 of the Arduino Uno are connected to the L298 inputs pins to control the left side motors.
+While 8, 9, 10 pins of the Arduino Uno are connected to the L298 to control the rightside motors.
+Pin 5 - ENB, Pin 6 - IN3, Pin 7 - IN4/ Pin 8 - In2, Pin 9 - In1, Pin 10 - EnA.
+Whithout going to much into it , pins 6 and 7 control left side motors to go counterclockwiseor clockwise, while pinand8 and 9 control the right side motors to go counterclockwise or clockwise.
+Pins 5 and 10 enable the motors for each side.
+Lastly, but never the least is the other bluetooth module for the reciever.
+- Technical progress you've made so far
+- Challenges you're facing and solving in your future milestones
+- What your plan is to complete your project

+# Second Milestone

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For your second milestone, explain what you've worked on since your previous milestone.
+You can highlight:
+- Technical details of what you've accomplished and how they contribute to the final goal
+- What has been surprising about the project so far
+- Previous challenges you faced that you overcame
+- What needs to be completed before your final milestone

 # Final Milestone

 <**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**>